The summer 2024 program has been cancelled, sorry. Please check back in December 2024 regarding the summer 2025 program.

 This eight-week summer program, supported by the National Science Foundation, aims to give its participants a clear understanding of the world of mathematics, primarily through firsthand experience.
-The dates of the 2024 program (subject to NSF approval) will be June 16-August 10.
+The dates of the 2025 program (subject to NSF approval) will be June 15-August 9.

 Participants are grouped into research teams and led by the project directors.
 Teams engage in original research, of significant interest and potential impact.
 Participants receive a stipend and housing.